 - You receive the ball with your left foot

-- Pass the ball back your right foot.
+- Pass the ball back to your right foot.

 Drill 5: Walk & Dribble